PixelBeardAgency/gantt-view/README.md

 - [ ] Add ability to set the first day of the week
 - [ ] Add ability to make highlighted days and weekend days a solid colour, so that the task bar is not visible
 - [ ] Add scrollbars
+- [ ] Add date lines for the user to be able to display important dates

 ## Current Known Issues
 - [ ] Sometimes when instantiated, the pan offset of the chart is not correctly updated when panning, resulting in a slower pan speed than expected.